cosminbucur/upskill/concepts/3 project/specs.md

 - temperature
 - pressure
 - humidity
+- wind direction
-- wind direction and speed
+- wind speed

 Values taken from external websites should be saved additionally to the database before being returned as a response.
 Before requesting the data to external services, the local database should be checked if the data already exists.